VelmaAkoch/Organisational_News_Portal/README.md

 6.Via postman, use localhost url to navigate different routes accordingly either using post and get to test the api.

 ## HTTP Methods
- ## End Points
-URL  	                 HTTP VERB	    DESCRIPTION /department/new	         POST	        Add a new department /departments	         GET	        Get all departments /departments/:id         GET	        Get specific department by its id /users/new	             POST	        Add a user
-/users	                 GET	        Get all users /users/:id	             GET	        Get a user by their id /departments/:id/users	 GET	        Get all users in a specific department /news/new	             POST	        Add news
-/	                     GET	        Get all news /news/:id	             GET	        Get news by id

 ## API Documentation
 1.Creating Department